Let's look at the facts.

 - Problem four – it is more difficult to take enjoyment, orgasm does not occur or become weak and shallow.

 Perhaps this is the main thing.
-Please note that minor advantages such as a slight effect of abandon and freedom of communication that alcohol gives you are largely offset by its negative impacts on sexual health.
+Please note that minor advantages such as the slight effect of freedom of communication that alcohol gives you are largely offset by its negative impacts on sexual health.